sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-911	Online Election    		51.0%	Medium
+ith vote gives the time and person of voting. query: giving the time, return the winner. using a map get the winner at ith time and then use binary search. get the winner using a map or heap to store the count for each person.
+->>

 <<-1011	Capacity To Ship Packages Within D Days    		59.3%	Medium	->>

 <<-1044	Longest Duplicate Substring    		31.8%	Hard